 The role of a lawyer in these cases will be multifaceted and include the following:

 Wrongful death is often the tragic outcome of negligence, recklessness, maliciousness, or wanton disregard for the safety of others.
 When this is the case, surviving family members may be able to hold the at-fault party responsible for related damages.
-At David Shapiro Law, PLLC, our attorneys have enough experience handling wrongful death claims to understand their most common causes in Arizona.
+At Shapiro Law Team, our attorneys have enough experience handling wrongful death claims to understand their most common causes in Arizona.

 This is certainly not an all-inclusive list of the ways that wrongful death claims arise in and around the Mesa, Arizona area.
 If you think that your loved one lost their life due to the careless or negligent actions of another individual, business, or entity, please contact one of our attorneys as soon as possible.
 We want to make sure that we help you understand whether or not you have a viable wrongful death claim.